 I smile weakly.
 “Yes, I feel better.
 Thanks.”

 As I book my next session with Marta, I revisit the night of my “breakthrough” last week.
-It hadn’t happened according to plan, obviously, and I didn’t know what I was going to do the minute I walked out of Adam’s room.
+It hadn’t happened according to plan, obviously, and I didn’t know what I was going to do the minute I walked out of Ty’s room.
 The people on the other side of that door knew more about me that I had been admitting to myself and I wasn’t sure if I would bulldoze through them or pretend I couldn’t hear them gossiping.

 I allowed him to finish, buying myself time to think about what to say to the drunken girl who outed me.
 I tried to remember the exact number of steps it took for me to get to the bedroom, maybe if I make a quick left…